 - What parallels do we see between Victorian England, the world in 1931, and today’s social and political climate?

 - Is there a difference between casual and deep-rooted racism and antisemitism – and does it matter?

-We have put together a number of articles and images to stimulate our conversation:
+We put together a number of articles and images to stimulate that conversation and subsequent ones:

 - Themes to explore.
 You may think of others!
 Feel free to follow as many of the links as you like.